temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 **Users**

-The users of the platform can access the Organisation, view their user profile and change their password.
+Each user has their own profile within an Organisation.

 Please check [**here**](./users.md) more details about Users.

-**Organisation and Environments**

-The Temenos Development Platform support multitenancy and Organisations are designed to be distinctive accounts.
-Also it has the capability to provision environments in a variety of different configurations.
+**Environments**

+An environment is an instance of an application and the platform provides the facilities to manage the application configuration.

+**Organisations**

+The users of the platform can provision and manage the environments within their Organisation.

-Please check [**here**](./techguides/environment-creation-in-paas.md) more details about Temenos cloud management of organisations and environments.
+Please check [**here**](./techguides/environment-creation-in-paas.md) for more details about Temenos Cloud management of Organisations and Environments.

 **Templates**

-The Temenos Development Platform can provision environments in a variety of different configurations through the concept of 'Templates'.
+Environments can be provisioned using a variety of pre-defined application, processing, storage, network, and operating system configurations.
 Please check [**here**](./temenos-cloud-templates.md) for more details.

 ## **Data and Security Considerations**

 ----------

-The most important consideration with respect to data on the Temenos DevX platform is that it for **non-production use only**.
-For clarification, no 'personally identifiable information'; 'confidential' or 'sensitive' data may be stored on any sandbox environments.
+The Temenos DevX platform is for **non-production use only**.
+No 'personally identifiable information'; 'confidential' or 'sensitive' data should be stored on any Environment.

-Other considerations include:

 •   Data is stored in UK datacentres

 •   Data is encrypted in transit

-•   Access to sandbox management facilities requires username/password and/or SSH certificates
+•   Access to management facilities requires username/password and/or SSH certificates

 •   Environments can be deleted immediately by the user.
 All client-related data will be deleted by Temenos 60 days after the termination of the agreement